We are a network of leaders committed to building an equitable future.

 Nancy holds a bachelor’s degree in English education and speech, a master’s degree in English literature and a Ph.D. in teacher education and higher education administration, all from The Ohio State University.
 She has authored or co-authored numerous books, monographs and academic journal articles on teacher education, urban education, academic leadership and university-community engagement.

-With each institution and initiative she leads, Nancy challenges her colleagues and partners to aspire to the “big, hairy, audacious goals” that might seem out of reach.
-Her major initiatives demonstrate her uncanny ability to transcend traditional boundaries between town and gown; public, private and nonprofit sectors; and across all levels of education systems — garnering transformative results that change universities and communities for the better.
+With each institution and initiative she led, Nancy challenged her colleagues and partners to aspire to the “big, hairy, audacious goals” that might seem out of reach.
+Her major initiatives demonstrated her uncanny ability to transcend traditional boundaries between town and gown; public, private and nonprofit sectors; and across all levels of education systems — garnering transformative results that changed universities and communities for the better.
 Undergirding all of Nancy’s work is her unwavering commitment to improving education access and success so that all Americans have the chance to meet their full potential.